HomeLearnQuizHabitsSafetyInsightsSessionsAboutSign-in

 That experience gave me a front-row view of how powerful digital systems are and how difficult it can be to disengage from them once they become part of daily life.

-If you’ve ever felt pulled too far into the screen, this is a place to understand why and what can be done next.
+If you’ve ever felt pulled too far into the screen or wondered why this happens, this is a place to understand the psychology behind it and what can be done next.

 Neal Thompson